JenniferNeff/vortex-roguelike/readme.txt

 r - [remove] an item that you are wearing.
 Space - Scroll through messages when prompted with "[MORE]"; Exit menus.

-s - [save] the game.
-q - [quit] the game.
+s - [save] the game by pickling it.
+You can load it at the title screen. q - [quit] the game.
 You won't be prompted to save!

 Attack monsters by walking onto them.
 More complex ways of attacking with ranged weapons, etc. will be added later.

 Objects and items: